-Eligibility for a Spouse/Marriage Spouse Visa (Also Known as a K-3 or CR-1 Visa)
+Eligibility for a Spouse/Marriage Visa (also known as a K-3, CR-1 or IR-1 Visa)

-To be eligible for a K3 or CR-1 Visa you must be able to show that:You and your spouse are presently legally married.
+To be eligible for a Spouse Visa you must be able to prove that:You and your spouse are presently legally married.

 - A legal marriage is one which is officially recognized by the state or government where you were married.
 You will need to be able to obtain an official record of the marriage, such as a marriage certificate or other certification, from the government where you were married.